sayefdeen/reading-notes401/engtopics.md

 - Every time you say yes to something, it means you’re saying “no” to a dozen other opportunities.
 The world’s most successful and extraordinary people say no to almost everything, but yes to a few things.

 ## 3. How to think like a programmer.

+Problem sovling in the meta-skill, we all have problems.
+Big and small.
+How we deal with them is sometimes, well…pretty random.

+### What should you do when you encounter a new problem?

+1. Understand : Know exactly what is being asked.
+Most hard problems are hard because you don’t understand them.

+2. Plan : Don’t dive right into solving without a plan, In programming, this means don’t start hacking straight away.
+Give your brain time to analyze the problem and process the information.

+3. Divide : Break the problem into sub-problems because they are much easier to solve, then solve them one by one.

+4. Stuck? : This happens to everyone!, The difference is the best programmers/problem-solvers are more curious about bugs/errors than irritated.

+5. Practice : Don’t expect to be great after just one week.
+If you want to be a good problem-solver, solve a lot of problems!